 We take bathroom breaks every 2-3 hours, or as needed, throughout the day to help encourage independence.
 For convenience, please be sure your child wears easy access clothing.
 Elastic waistbands and dresses are encouraged while your child begins using the potty.
-Avoid buttons, snaps, onesies, or overalls.
+Avoid buttons, snaps, onesies or overalls.
 Also "Easy-Ups" or "Pull-Ups" are required for easy up/down when your child begins using the potty.

 Learning to use the potty can be a slow process, and patience is the key.
 Children need to know what is expected of them.
 Accidents will happen.
 If you have a method that has been working for you, please let us know and we will adopt it for your child so we can be consistent.
+Preschoolers requiring diaper changes will be charged the rate for Toddlers but will participate in all preschool activities.

 There are many issues caregivers and families must consider before and during the process of learning to use the potty for it to be a successful experience for everyone.
 When your child shows signs of being physically and emotionally ready for using the potty, YMCA staff will work with parents to develop a routine that is right for your child.
+Once this routine is established, parents can request to be switched to a Preschool rate.

 We use a low-key approach with lots of praise.
-If a child shows no interest or is unsuccessful in in learning to use the potty, we may choose to discontinue and try again at a later time.
+If a child shows no interest or is reasonably unsuccessful learning to use the potty, we may choose to discontinue and try again at a later time.
 YMCA staff will never punish or shame a child for having an accident.
 Plenty of extra clothing is needed if/when your child does have an accident to ensure changing them will be a calm and non-threatening experience.
-Due to health regulations, we cannot rinse out soiled clothes.
+Due to health regulations we cannot rinse out soiled clothes.
 They will be bagged and sent home to be laundered.